-On May 28, 2014, the plaintiff, a forty four year old automotive mechanic, was working on his car during his lunch break when the carburetor backfired, spraying hot gasses on his face, chest and right hand.
+On May 28, 2014, the plaintiff, a forty-four year old automotive mechanic, was working on his car during his lunch break when the carburetor backfired, spraying hot gasses on his face, chest and right hand.
 The plaintiff was taken to the emergency department of a nearby hospital where his injuries were assessed by the emergency department staff.
 On arrival to the emergency department, the plaintiff was alert and oriented and was able to describe his history of present illness with the emergency department physicians.

 With concern that the plaintiff had suffered an inhalation injury, caused by hot gasses from the vehicle carburetor, the attending ER physician recommended that the plaintiff undergo voluntary intubation under sedation, so as to protect his airway in the event of swelling, and to transport him for burn care via ambulance.

 The defendant ambulance service responded to the ED’s call for patient transport.
 Two of the defendant’s paramedics were dispatched.
 Upon arrival, the plaintiff was noted to be sitting up on a hospital bed in the emergency department.
-After evaluating the plaintiff, the defendant, paramedics contacted “Medical Control” and requested permission to bypass the “20 minute wait” rule for ventilated transports; an order designed to ensure smooth operation of the transport ventilator before leaving the ER, which was granted by Medical Control.
+After evaluating the plaintiff, the defendant, paramedics contacted “Medical Control” and requested permission to bypass the “20-minute wait” rule for ventilated transports; an order designed to ensure the smooth operation of the transport ventilator before leaving the ER, which was granted by Medical Control.

 Because the “test lung” was not located in the vent bag as required, no test of the vent was performed prior to placing the patient on the ventilator and departing.
 After placing the patient on the ventilator, the defendant paramedics listened for lung sounds, which were noted as “diminished with minimal chest rise”.